uframer/Devguide/flow_lidar_setup.md

 Use the `SYS_MC_EST_GROUP` parameter to select the estimator and then reboot.

-## Hardware
+## 硬件
 --------------------------------------------------------

 ![](images/hardware/px4flow_offset.png)

-*Figure 1: Mounting Coordinate Frame (relevant to parameters below)*
+*图 1: Mounting Coordinate Frame (relevant to parameters below)*

 ![](images/hardware/px4flow.png)

-*Figure 2: PX4Flow optical flow sensor (camera and sonar)*
+*图 2: PX4Flow optical flow sensor (camera and sonar)*

 The PX4Flow has to point towards the ground and can be connected using the I2C port on the pixhawk.
 For best performance make sure the PX4Flow is attached at a good position and is not exposed to vibration. (preferably on the down side of the quad-rotor).

-**Note: The default orientation is that the PX4Flow sonar side (+Y on flow) be pointed toward +X on the vehicle (forward).
+**注意：The default orientation is that the PX4Flow sonar side (+Y on flow) be pointed toward +X on the vehicle (forward).
 If it is not, you will need to set SENS_FLOW_ROT accordingly.**

 ![](images/hardware/lidarlite.png)

-*Figure 3: Lidar Lite*
+*图 3: Lidar Lite*

 Several LIDAR options exist including the Lidar-Lite (not currently manufacutured) and the sf10a: [sf10a](http://www.lightware.co.za/shop/en/drone-altimeters/33-sf10a.html).
 For the connection of the LIDAR-Lite please refer to [this](https://pixhawk.org/peripherals/rangefinder?s[]=lidar) page.
 The sf10a can be connected using a serial cable.

 ![](images/hardware/flow_lidar_attached.jpg)

-*Figure: PX4Flow/ Lidar-Lite mounting DJI F450*
+*图: PX4Flow/ Lidar-Lite mounting DJI F450*

 ![](images/flow/flow_mounting_iris.png)

-*Figure: This Iris+ has a PX4Flow attached without a LIDAR, this works with the LPE estimator.*
+*图: This Iris+ has a PX4Flow attached without a LIDAR, this works with the LPE estimator.*

 ![](images/flow/flow_mounting_iris_2.png)

-*Figure: A weather-proof case was constructed for this flow unit.
+*图: A weather-proof case was constructed for this flow unit.
 Foam is also used to surround the sonar to reduce prop noise read by the sonar and help protect the camera lens from crashes.*

-### Focusing Camera
+### 摄像头对焦

 In order to ensure good optical flow quality, it is important to focus the camera on the PX4Flow to the desired height of flight.
 To focus the camera, put an object with text on (e. g. a book) and plug in the PX4Flow into usb and run QGroundControl.
 Under the settings menu, select the PX4Flow and you should see a camera image.
 Focus the lens by unscrewing the set screw and loosening and tightening the lens to find where it is in focus.